Harriet A. Washington: Career

 Washington was Health and Science editor of the Rochester Democrat and Chronicle.
 In 1990, she was awarded the New Horizons Traveling Fellowship by the Council for the Advancement of Science Writing.
-She subsequently worked as a Page One editor at USA Today newspaper, before winning a fellowship from the Harvard School of Public Health.
+She subsequently worked as a Page One editor at USA Today, before winning a fellowship from the Harvard School of Public Health.
 In 1997, she won a John S. Knight Fellowship at Stanford University, and in 2002 was named a research fellow in medical ethics at Harvard Medical School.

-In 2007, Washington's third book, Medical Apartheid won the 2007 National Book Critics Circle Award for Nonfiction.
-The book has been described as "the first and only comprehensive history of medical experimentation on African Americans."
+Washington's third book, Medical Apartheid, won the 2007 National Book Critics Circle Award for Nonfiction.
+The book has been described as "the first and only comprehensive history of medical experimentation on African Americans".

-In 2019, she published A Terrible Thing to Waste: Environmental Racism and Its Assault on the American Mind, which explores how poor people of color disproportionately suffer from environmental disasters and exposure to environmental toxins, including lead, arsenic, mercury, and DDT.
+Her 2019 book A Terrible Thing to Waste: Environmental Racism and Its Assault on the American Mind explores how poor people of color disproportionately suffer from environmental disasters and exposure to environmental toxins, including lead, arsenic, mercury, and DDT.
 Exposure to these chemicals impairs brain development and can lead to lower IQ.

-Washington was a visiting scholar at the DePaul University College of Law and is now a Bennett Fellow at the Black Mountain Institute of the University of Las Vegas at Nevada.
+Washington was a visiting scholar at the DePaul University College of Law and was a Shearing Fellow at the Black Mountain Institute of the University of Las Vegas at Nevada in 2012-2013.

 Washington has been interviewed by NPR and Democracy Now!.